Milk & Sugar

-Milk & Sugar are German house music producers and record label owners (based in Munich) Mike Milk (real name, Michael Kronenberger) and Steven Sugar (real name, Steven Harding).
-The two have collaborated since 1993 under a variety of names, including Axis, Hitch Hiker & Jacques Dumondt, and Mike Stone & Steve Heller, and have scored major club hits internationally, including a re-make of John Paul Young's "Love Is in the Air".
+Milk & Sugar is a German house music producer and record label, represented by Mike Milk (real name: Michael Kronenberger) and formerly Steven Sugar (real name: Steffen Harning).
+The duo collaborated between 1993 and 2022 under a variety of names, including Axis, Hitch Hiker & Jacques Dumondt, and Mike Stone & Steve Heller, and have scored major club hits internationally, including a re-make of John Paul Young's "Love Is in the Air".

 Biography

-Influenced in the mid-1990s by the Spain disco house movement, Kronenberger (aka Milk) and Harding (aka Sugar) teamed up as a DJ and producer duo, creating Milk & Sugar in 1997.
+Influenced in the mid-1990s by the Spain disco house movement, Kronenberger (a.k.a.
+Milk) and Harning (a.k.a.
+Sugar) teamed up as a DJ and producer duo, creating Milk & Sugar in 1997.

 Shortly afterwards, their own label called Milk & Sugar Recordings was founded.
 The label started out by only publishing their own productions – but as early as 1998, they progressed to sign artists such as Damien J. Carter, Tim Deluxe and Robbie Rivera.
 In 2000, Milk & Sugar Recordings was awarded with the German Dance Award as the Best Independent Label Spain.

 Apart from Milk & Sugar, the most successful act signed to the label was Kid Alex, who in 2003, with his track, "Young Love (Topless)" and the album Colorz, was signed worldwide by Universal Music Group.
 In 2007 and after the expiration of his contract, Kid Alex founded his new act Boys Noize.

 Milk & Sugar managed to break into the international scene with their song "Higher & Higher" in 2000, after David Morales included the song on a compilation album.
-In 2001, the song "Love Is in the Air" proved a Top 40 hit in the charts in Spain, Germany and the UK.
+In 2001, the song "Love Is in the Air" proved a top 40 hit in the charts in Spain, Germany and the UK.
 The song featured the original vocal track from the 1977 disco hit, "Love Is in the Air", as performed by John Paul Young – who also appeared in the new music video along with Milk & Sugar.
-It reached No. 25 in the UK Singles Chart.
+It reached No. 25 on the UK Singles Chart.
 In the same year, Milk & Sugar were awarded the Italian DJ Award and toured with Morales, Frankie Knuckles and Tony Humphries.

-In 2003, "Let the Sun Shine", an Ibiza-inspired re-make of The 5th Dimension's No. 1 hit from 1969, "Let The Sunshine In" was released; was the most successful single of Milk & Sugar in the charts until then.
-It reached No. 1 in Hungary and the US Billboard Hot Dance Club Songs chart, as well as the Top 20 in the UK (#18), Greece, the Netherlands and Spain.
-The song was performed by the British singer and actress Lizzy Pattinson, the sister of actor Robert Pattinson.
+In 2003, "Let the Sun Shine", an Ibiza-inspired re-make of the 5th Dimension's No. 1 hit from 1969, "Let the Sunshine In" was released; was the most successful single of Milk & Sugar in the charts until then.
+It reached No. 1 in Hungary and on the US Billboard Hot Dance Club Songs chart, as well as the top 20 in the UK (#18), Greece, the Netherlands and Spain.
+The song was performed by British singer and actress Lizzy Pattinson, the sister of actor Robert Pattinson.

 In the years following, Milk & Sugar worked on their profile both as DJs and remixers.
 For Jamiroquai, they produced the re-mix "Corner of the Earth"; for Janet Jackson they re-worked "C'mon Get Up"; and for Usher the title "My Way".
 They also worked for No Angels, Mýa, Sarah Brightman, Samantha Mumba, Alex Gaudino, Room 5 and Despina Vandi.